eventespresso/event-espresso-core/docs/C--REST-API/ee4-rest-api-editing-relations.md

 ```
 This means `join.questino_group_question` is a entity that joins the other two items together.

+If there were a previous entry in the joining resource, it would instead be updated.

 ## Removing Relations

 You use the same routes to remove relations, just using a different HTTP method, `DELETE`.